interactions among physiology, behavior, ecology, and evolution

 Postdoc Lani Gleason recently accepted a position as Assistant Professor of Genomics at Sacramento State University!

-New NSF grant!!
+New NSF IOS grant

-Our intertidal copepod work has just been funded by NSF Integrative Organismal Systems.
+Our intertidal copepod work has recently been funded by NSF Integrative Organismal Systems.
 We'll be looking at physiological performance in the face of co-variation in multiple environmental stressors, under both present-day and projected future scenarios.
 This work is in collaboration with Mark Denny's lab at Hopkins Marine Station.

 MusselTracker v2 has completed 2 field seasons (>30 GB of data!)